Dayjo/alfred-time-tracker/README.md

 ---

+### Backup
+You can manually backup the time logs and tasks list to a Github Gist using `tt :backup`.
+But first you will need to set the `gistAccessToken` config variable.

+1. First create a Github Access Token by going to https://github.com/settings/tokens
+2. Click Personal access tokens.
+3. Create one and copy the token you're given.

+Then run `tt :config gistAccessToken <access-token>` to set it.
+You can now run `tt :backup` which will generate a gist with all of your time logs in.
+It will open the gist in your default browser.
+Each time you backup it will attempt to update the existing gist as a revision, however if somehow your config gets lost, then the id of the gist will be lost too so a new one will be created once again.

+---

 ### Today
 You can see a list of today's tasks by simply typing `tt :today` into Alfred, it will list out the logs it has and their lengths.

+---

 ### Generate Report
 Typing `tt :report` will give you two options, monthly or yearly report.
 Both will generate a report based on the logs for the current year / month, and open a markdown file with the report in.